JanssenProject/jans/docs/janssen-server/config-guide/auth-server-config/attribute-configuration.md

 ##  Using Command Line

-In the Janssen Server, you can deploy and customize the custom user claims using the command line.
-To get the details of Janssen command line operations relevant to custom user claims configuration, you can check the operations under `Attribute` task using the command below:
+To get the details of Janssen command line operations relevant to user claims configuration, you can check the operations under `Attribute` task using the command below: